ganeshrs1984/Rest-Grail/README.md

 Code Walkthrough
 -----------------

-The Rest Service fetches the Profile Details from the database by PhoneNumber Controller => Service => DAO (Uses Dynamic Finders) CommonUtil is a static class which helps to validate the input Phone Number DAO - Uses GORM dynamic finders to fetch details from H2 Inbuild memory Database messages.properties INTERNATIONALIZATION feature, configured the Client response messages URL Mapping -> Mapped the URL with the action
+The Rest Service fetches the Profile Details from the database by PhoneNumber <br>
+Controller => Service => DAO (Uses Dynamic Finders) <br>
+CommonUtil is a static class which helps to validate the input Phone Number<br>
+DAO - Uses GORM dynamic finders to fetch details from H2 Inbuild memory Database<br>
+messages.properties INTERNATIONALIZATION feature, configured the Client response messages <br>
+URL Mapping -> Mapped the URL with the action<br>

 Validation
 ------------------------------------